Memetic Search for Green Vehicle Routing Problem with Private Capacitated Refueling Stations: Computational Studies

 \section{Computational Studies}

-The effectiveness of METS is evaluated through comprehensive comparisons with recent approaches for solving GVRP-PCAFS on existing public benchmark sets containing small-scale (15 customers) and medium-scale (25 to 100 customers) instances.
+The effectiveness of METS is evaluated through comprehensive comparisons with recent approaches for solving GrVRP-PCAFS, including the exact method CP-Proactive~\cite{RN6217}, the general-purpose solver Hexaly, and the heuristic algorithm GRASP~\cite{RN6219}, on existing public benchmark sets containing small-scale (15 customers) and medium-scale (25 to 100 customers) instances.
 Additionally, a new large-scale benchmark set named Beijing is introduced, containing instances ranging from 200 to 1000 customers based on real-world logistics data collected from the city, to better reflect practical scenarios.
 Both METS and GRASP are tested on the Beijing set and their results are reported.
-Finally, investigations are conducted to validate the effectiveness of three key components in METS, i.e., the SCTS strategy, the comprehensive fitness evaluation function, and the efficient local search procedure with its new move operators and evaluation mechanism.
-The source code of METS and the new benchmark set are open-sourced anonymously at \url{https://anonymous.4open.science/r/METS-D7B4}.
+Finally, the effectiveness of three key components in METS, i.e., the SCTS strategy, the comprehensive fitness evaluation function, and the local search procedure are also investigated.
+The source code of METS and the new benchmark set are open-sourced at \url{https://github.com/FXBZ-research/METS-Algorithm}.